 One word may convey a different meaning when said in a different tone.
 So, you have to ensure that you use the appropriate tone of voice to convey your particular message to your team.
 This way, you won’t be misunderstood, or discouraged and demotivated by members of your team.

 Ask questions to provide clarification, and extend your full attention to the conversation.
-Also, you must avoid thinking of fitting response before the other individual is done talking.
+Also, you must avoid thinking of a fitting response before the other individual is done talking.

 New employees can have a hard time learning the ropes of an organization and how it truly operates.
 Since most businesses work from a particular set of internal knowledge, there’s already a built-in training program at your disposal.

 For instance, you can tell them, “You did a good job elaborating on how leads are converted into customers in that presentation.
-The visuals really helped the audience decipher the process.”
+The visuals helped the audience decipher the process.”